jonomango/superfetch/README.md

 # superfetch
-Translate virtual addresses to physical addresses from usermode
+Translate virtual addresses to physical addresses from usermode.